p0l1t1c1an/bsdfan-rs/README.md

 max (f32) is the temperature at which the program jumps up a level.

 **Other Rules**
-You can NOT repeat nums in multiple levels set.
+You can NOT repeat the same num twice in Levels.
-The placement order of nums doesn't matter and your levels will be sort after being read.
+The placement order of nums doesn't matter, but your levels will be sort by num after being read.
-However, max of a level must be greater than the min of the next level once it has been sorted.
+However, the max of a level must be greater than the min of the next level once it has been sorted.

 #### Aliases
 Aliases are also set is you want to change the variable names.